Syntactic ambiguity: Examples

-Aristotle writes about an influence of ambiguities on arguments and also about an influence of ambiguities depending on either combination or division of words:
+Aristotle writes about an influence of ambiguities on arguments and also about this influence depending on either combination or division of words:

 In headlines

 Newspaper headlines are written in a telegraphic style (headlinese) which often omits the copula, creating syntactic ambiguity.
 A common form is the garden path type.
 The name crash blossoms was proposed for these ambiguous headlines by Danny Bloom in the Testy Copy Editors discussion group in August 2009.
 He based this on the headline "Violinist linked to JAL crash blossoms" that Mike O'Connell had posted, asking what such a headline could be called.
 The Columbia Journalism Review regularly reprints such headlines in its "The Lower Case" column, and has collected them in the anthologies "Squad Helps Dog Bite Victim" and "Red Tape Holds Up New Bridge".
 Language Log also has an extensive archive of crash blossoms, for example "Infant Pulled from Wrecked Car Involved in Short Police Pursuit".

 Many purported crash blossoms are apocryphal or recycled.
 One celebrated one from World War I is "French push bottles up German rear"; life imitated art in the Second World War headline "Eighth Army Push Bottles Up Germans".